cunnie/docs/bosh_create_dns_server.md

 ### Deploying a DNS Server to Amazon AWS with *bosh-init*</a>

+This post describes how to deploy a BIND 9 DNS server to Amazon AWS using [bosh-init](https://github.com/cloudfoundry/bosh-init), a command-line BOSH tool that enables the deployment of VMs without requiring an additional VM (in the case of [MicroBOSH](https://bosh.io/docs/deploy-microbosh.html)) or several VMs (in the case of [BOSH](http://bosh.io/)). <sup>[[1]](#bosh-init_advantages)</sup>

-This blog post is the second of a series; it picks up where the previous one, *[How to Create a BOSH Release of a DNS Server](http://pivotallabs.com/how-to-create-a-bosh-release-of-a-dns-server/)*, left off.
+This blog post is the second of a series; it picks up where the previous one, *[How to Create a BOSH Release of a DNS Server](http://blog.pivotal.io/labs/labs/how-to-create-a-bosh-release-of-a-dns-server)*, left off.
 Previously we described how to create a *BOSH release* (i.e. a BOSH software package) of the BIND 9 DNS server and deploy the server to VirtualBox via BOSH Lite.
-This post describes how to deploy the BIND 9 DNS server package to Amazon AWS using [bosh-init](https://github.com/cloudfoundry/bosh-init), a command-line BOSH tool that allows the deployment of VMs without requiring an additional VM (in the case of [MicroBOSH](https://bosh.io/docs/deploy-microbosh.html)) or several VMs (in the case of [BOSH](http://bosh.io/)).

-We use *bosh-init* rather than *MicroBOSH* or *BOSH* primarily for financial reasons: *bosh-init*: with *bosh-init*, we need but spin up the DNS server VM (*t2.micro* instance, $114/year <sup>[[1]](#ec2_pricing)</sup> ).
-Using *MicroBOSH* requires us to spin up an additional VM (*m3.medium* instance, $614/year), ballooning our costs 538%.
-Full BOSH, which requires several VMs, would increase our costs even more.

-Let's install *bosh-init*; we follow the instructions [here](https://github.com/cloudfoundry/bosh-init/blob/master/docs/build.md)

-We copy *bosh-init* to a location in our *PATH*:
+#### 0. Download Executables, Releases, Stemcells, and CPIs

+Let's begin by installing *bosh-init* on our OS X development workstation:

+* look [here](https://bosh.io/docs/install-bosh-init.html) for downloading the Linux variant
+* note that our download destination, */usr/local/bin*, is in our *PATH* and is writable
+* check [https://bosh.io/docs/install-bosh-init.html](https://bosh.io/docs/install-bosh-init.html) for newer versions of the oft-updated *bosh-init*

 ```
-cp -i $GOPATH/src/github.com/cloudfoundry/bosh-init/out/bosh-init /usr/local/bin
+curl -L https://s3.amazonaws.com/bosh-init-artifacts/bosh-init-0.0.29-darwin-amd64 -o /usr/local/bin/bosh-init
+chmod 755 /usr/local/bin/bosh-init
+bosh-init version # test for successful install
+    version 0.0.29-9ba06aa-2015-05-14T16:52:13Z
 ```
-We gather the following information:

-* AWS API Key

 Let's clone our BIND release's git repository: